Fw: [intentionalcommunityvictoria] Neighbourhood newsletter idea

 Sample newsletters are attached.

-dozens.
+had dozens.
 Here, I'm building it up.
-It takes effort, patience,
+It takes effort, patience, social

 newsletters, costs 1c per household.